tleach/tleach.github.io/_posts/2013-12-21-understanding-pymongo-and-datetimes.md

 layout: post
 title:  "Understanding pymongo and datetime"
 date:   2013-12-21 18:26:29
-categories: pymongo datetime python mongo encoding
+categories: python mongo
 ---

 The Python standard library's handling of dates and times is notoriously awful.
-By default, timezone's are largely ignored and doing any kind of semi-useful operation on a `datetime` object is unintuitive and time-consuming (just try converting a naive datetime to a timestamp).
+By default, timezones are largely ignored and doing any kind of semi-useful operation on a `datetime` object is unintuitive and time-consuming (just try converting a naive datetime to a timestamp).

 If you're using Mongo as your datastore, you'll probably already have some awareness that Mongo exposes BSON ISO dates as Python datetime objects.
-However, the rules that govern the details of how this works are somewhat non-obvious, especially when you consider naive vs timezone-aware `datetime`s.
+However, the details of how this works are somewhat non-obvious, especially when you consider naive vs timezone-aware `datetime`s.

 So I decided to dig in and document what actually happens much for my own benefit as everyone else's.

 # So, what happens?

-PyMongo uses BSON to encode / decode documents which it saves / retrieves from the underlying data store.
+Pymongo uses BSON to encode / decode documents which it saves / retrieves from the underlying data store.

 BSON applies the following rules when it encounters a field which is a Python date time:

 # Writing

 Internally BSON encodes a `datetime` field as a unix timestamp - i.e. milliseconds since the Epoch.
 In order to do this it uses the following code:

 {% highlight python %}
     if isinstance(value, datetime.datetime):
         if value.utcoffset() is not None: